 Medication's primary advantage over therapy is speed and accessibility.
 A primary care appointment can result in a prescription the same day.
 Medication begins producing effects within 2-6 weeks.
 For a person in severe distress who cannot function well enough to engage productively in therapy, medication can stabilize symptoms and create the conditions for therapy to work.

-The critical limitation of medication used in isolation is relapse when it is discontinued.
-The majority of people who recover from depression on antidepressants and then stop taking them relapse within 6-12 months.
 This is not a reason to avoid medication — in severe cases the short-term relief is necessary and the alternative is worse — but it argues for using medication as a bridge to therapy rather than as a permanent standalone solution for most patients.
+A person who stabilizes on medication and uses that stability to complete a course of CBT leaves treatment with both the symptom relief and the skills to prevent recurrence.

-Side effects and discontinuation
+Side Effects and Discontinuation

 SSRIs have a well-known side effect profile including sexual dysfunction (affecting roughly 30-40% of users), initial increase in anxiety or agitation (the 'SSRI activation' effect in the first 1-2 weeks), sleep disturbance, and weight changes.
 Discontinuation syndrome — a set of flu-like symptoms, dizziness, and emotional disturbance when stopping medication — is real and can make tapering difficult.
-These are genuine considerations, not reasons to avoid medication when it is indicated, but factors that should be honestly discussed before starting.

 The Evidence for Self-Help